Collection of perceptually accurate colormaps¶

 It should be obvious that the "hot" version completely washes out detail at the high end, as if the image is overexposed, while "fire" makes detail visible throughout the data range.
 Yet the qualitative effect is still roughly similar, allowing "fire" to be used in nearly any situation where the original "hot" was useful.

-Peter provides versions of 50 perceptually uniform colormaps for a variety of different plotting programs , and this package provides those colormaps ready to use from within Python programs.
-The colormaps are all illustrated in an example notebook that describes the different types available and allows you to test how perceptually uniform they are on your particular display device.
+Peter provides versions of 50 perceptually uniform colormaps for a variety of different plotting programs, and this package provides those colormaps ready to use from within Python programs.
+The colormaps are all illustrated in the user guide that describes the different types available and allows you to test how perceptually uniform they are on your particular display device.

 All the colorcet colormaps that have short, memorable names (which are probably the most useful ones) are visible here:

-But the complete set of 50+ is shown in the User Guide .
+But the complete set of 60+ is shown in the User Guide.